How to Start a Corporation in Maine

 How to Get a Maine Certificate of Good Standing

 A Certificate of Good Standing, known in Maine as a Certificate of Existence, verifies that your Maine corporation was legally formed and has been properly maintained.
-Several instances where you might need to get one include:

 To obtain a Certificate of Existence in Maine, you must search for your corporation in the state’s business entity database and then follow the provided links.
 The fee is $30.

 If at any point you would like to permanently stop doing business, or close your business, it is important to officially dissolve your corporation.
 Failure to do so in a timely fashion can result in tax liabilities, penalties, or even legal trouble.

 There are five main steps to close your Maine corporation: